clytwynec/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

 Adding Files to a Course
 ###########################

+To use images in your course content, or to use other documents such as a syllabus, you must upload and add the files to your course.

 *******************
 Overview
 *******************

-To use images in your course content, or to use other documents such as a syllabus, you must add the files to your course.
+You can manage your uploaded course files on the **Files and Uploads** page under the **Content** menu in Studio.

 * :ref:`Add a File`
 * :ref:`File URLs`
 * :ref:`Sort Files`
+* :ref:`Filter Files`
 * :ref:`Find Files`
 * :ref:`Lock a File`
 * :ref:`Delete a File`